Zoomed Image

 Field Description

-Formula The depreciation calculation method (selected from the list of defined Depreciation Types).
+Depreciation Type The depreciation formula, selected from the list of defined Depreciation Types.
+This is a required field.

-Business use The percentage of business use (0–100%).
-Formulae that reference this field will prorate the depreciation charge accordingly.
+Percent Business Use The percentage of business use (0-100%).
+Formulae that reference this field prorate the depreciation charge accordingly.

-Tip: Recovery period, business use, and salvage value only take effect if the chosen formula references them.
-If you set a salvage value but the formula does not use it, the system will depreciate to zero.
-Check your formula definition if values are not behaving as expected.
+Tip: Recovery Period, Percent Business Use, and Salvage Value only take effect if the chosen Depreciation Type references them.
+If you set a salvage value but the formula does not use it, the system depreciates to zero.
+Check the formula definition if values are not behaving as expected.

 Adding a Rule

-2. Set the start date for the new rule.
+3. Set the Start Date for the new rule.

-The system automatically adjusts the date ranges of existing rules so that no rules overlap within a book.
-If you insert a new rule that starts before an existing rule ends, the existing rule's end date is moved back to accommodate the new rule.
+The system automatically adjusts the date ranges of existing rules in the same book so that no rules overlap.
+If you insert a new rule that starts before an existing rule's End Date, the existing rule's End Date moves back to meet the new rule's Start Date.

 Editing a Rule

-Click on an existing rule to edit its parameters.
-You can change the formula, recovery period, salvage value, and other fields.
+Click Edit... next to an existing rule to change its parameters.
+You can change the Depreciation Type, Recovery Period, Salvage Value, and the other fields described above.
 Changes take effect from the next depreciation calculation.

-Warning: Changing depreciation rules on an asset that has already been depreciated will affect future calculations but does not retroactively change past transactions.
+Warning: Changing depreciation rules on an asset that has already been depreciated affects future calculations but does not retroactively change past transactions.
 If you need to correct past depreciation, use the Rewind function (see The Monthly Accounting Process) to recalculate from the period where the change should take effect.

 When to Override at the Asset Level